plone/documentation/develop/plone/misc/portal_transforms.rst

       </import-step>
     </import-steps>

-And create the File MY.PACKAGE/MYPROFILESDIR/PROFILENAME/MY.PACKAGE-PROFILENAME.txt, so that this import step is not run for any profile but just for this one.
+Create the File ``MY.PACKAGE/MYPROFILESDIR/PROFILENAME/MY.PACKAGE-PROFILENAME.txt``, so that this import step is not run for any profile but just for this one.

 Calling the Import Step Method in Management Interface, portal_setup
 --------------------------------------------------------------------

-Goto your site's portal_setup in Management Interface, select your registered profile and import the import step "MY.PACKAGE portal_transforms setup".
-That's it.
+Go to your site's portal_setup in Management Interface, select your registered profile and import the import step "MY.PACKAGE portal_transforms setup".